-- 1 small yellow onion (2 cups), chopped
+- 1 medium yellow onion, chopped (2 cups)

-- In a large dutch oven over medium heat, heat up the chopped rhubarb with 1 cup of water.
-Bring the mixture to a simmer and let the rhubarb cook until the water is mostly absorbed and the rhubarb is a soft jam consistency, approximately 10-15 minutes.
-Allow to cool and set aside.
-Wipe down the dutch oven.
+- In a large Dutch oven or heavy bottom saucepan set over medium heat, heat up the chopped rhubarb with 1 cup of water.
+Bring the mixture to a simmer and let the rhubarb cook until the water is mostly absorbed and the rhubarb is a similar to a jam consistency, 10-15 minutes.
+Allow to cool, transfer to a large bowl, and set aside.
+Wipe down the Dutch oven.

-- Bundle the peppercorns, mustard seeds, bay leaves, cinnamon, allspice and cloves in a small piece of cheesecloth and tie with kitchen twine securely, leaving about 5 inches of extra twine on 1 end.
+- Bundle the peppercorns, mustard seeds, bay leaves, cinnamon, allspice and cloves in a piece of cheesecloth and tie with kitchen twine securely, leaving about 5 inches of extra twine on one end.

-- Add the olive oil or butter to the clean dutch oven over medium heat.
-Add the chopped onion and cook until softened, approximately 5 minutes.
+- Place the Dutch oven over medium heat and add the olive oil.
+Add the chopped onion and cook until soft, approximately 5 minutes.
 Stir in the tomato paste, garlic and cayenne and cook for an additional minute.

 - Transfer to a blender along with the rhubarb and tomatoes.
-Puree (in batches, if necessary) until smooth.
-Return the mixture to the dutch oven and add the brown sugar, vinegar and salt.
+Puree, in batches, if necessary, until smooth.
+Return the mixture to the pot and add the brown sugar, vinegar and salt.
 Submerge the the spice bag into the mixture and tie the long end of twine to the top of the pot.

-- Bring the mixture to a boil over medium high heat, then reduce the heat to medium low and simmer, stirring occasionally, until the mixture is darker, thick and reduced to about 4 cups, approximately 2 hours.
-If needed, use a splatter guard to help keep the liquid from bubbling out of the pot.
+- Bring the mixture to a boil over medium-high heat, then reduce the heat to medium-low and simmer, stirring occasionally, until the mixture is darker, thick and reduced to about 4 cups, approximately 2 hours.
+If possible, use a splatter guard to help keep the liquid from bubbling out of the pot.